mattbriggs/pdf-link-checker/README.md

     - PDF page number
     - URI checked
     - Response code.
 You can find more information about response codes at [List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
     - Error information for requests that fail.
+These are the exceptions raised by the **[Requests module](https://2.python-requests.org/en/master/)**.

     The script will produce an "NA" rather than a response code for URIs that timeout after five seconds.
 The script will display the capture and display the error code in the terminal.